the lists:

 Bob Wills and His Texas Playboys - 'Faded Love'

-no archival and compilation albums
+no archival or compilation albums